 Identify the Company’s Top Priorities for Regulatory Reporting

 The first step in improving your company’s regulatory reporting process is to set goals and see how the current system you are using measures against these touchstones.
 Doing so will help you identify strengths and weaknesses in the process as well as choke points that should be resolved.
-If you’re planning on upgrading your regulatory reporting software, this step can also help you create a detailed list of requirements that your new solution should be able to offer.
+If you’re planning on upgrading your regulatory reporting software or partnering with a managed IT services provider, this step can also help you create a detailed list of requirements that your new solution should be able to offer.

 Examples of common improvements that can raise your establishment’s regulatory reporting capabilities include:

-• an automated end-to-end reporting system that takes care of everything from gathering data to submitting reports; and
+- An automated end-to-end reporting system that takes care of everything from gathering data to submitting reports

 Does your current regulatory reporting software have these tools and functions?
 If not, then it might be time to consider a more comprehensive and customizable solution, one that can effectively reduce the amount of work that your compliance team needs to shoulder.